 On March 8, 2017, Governor Asa Hutchinson signed the Criminal Justice Efficiency and Safety Act (Act 423).
 Sponsored by Senator Jeremy Hutchinson and Representatives Clarke Tucker and Matthew Shepherd, Act 423 strengthens probation and parole supervision practices, establishes a more effective and less costly approach for sanctioning violations of supervision, creates crisis intervention training requirements for law enforcement agencies, and establishes Crisis Stabilization Units throughout Arkansas to divert people with mental illnesses away from county jails to provide treatment at the local level.

-To support implementation of this justice reinvestment legislation, Governor Asa Hutchinson included in his proposed budget $5 million for the establishment and operation of Crisis Stabilization Units, necessary funding for the Arkansas Law Enforcement Training Academy (ALETA) and related agencies to train officers in crisis intervention techniques for people with mental illnesses, and permanent funding for an additional 68 supervision officers and treatment staff for Arkansas Community Correction.
+To support implementation of this Justice Reinvestment legislation, Governor Asa Hutchinson included in his budget $6.4 million for the establishment and operation of four Crisis Stabilization Units (CSUs), necessary funding for the Arkansas Law Enforcement Training Academy (ALETA) and related agencies to train officers in crisis intervention techniques for people with mental illnesses, and permanent funding for an additional 68 supervision officers and treatment staff for Arkansas Community Correction.
+The CSG Justice Center provided implementation assistance by collaborating with state and agency leadership on the creation and operation of CSUs, the development of a sanction and incentive system that incorporates the use of 90- and 180-day sanctions in conjunction with behavior change programming, and the training of parole board members on best practices in parole decision-making.
+As of February 2019, two of the four CSUs were fully operational in the state, and over 492 law enforcement officers have received the 40-hour crisis intervention training.

 The report and recommendations issued by the Arkansas Legislative Criminal Justice Oversight Task Force present a series of policy recommendations to address the challenges in Arkansas’s criminal justice system.